-First, Figure 14(a) shows the result of running sift with a 1280MB/s access bandwidth budget and no writeback regulation.
+Figure 14(a) shows the result of running sift with 1280MB/s cache miss bandwidth budget and no writeback regulation.
 The regulation period is set to 100ns in this experiment.
-We see that although we have not set the writeback budget, the write traffic to the LLC is regulated at the same level as the read traffic.

-Next, we run another test in which we set the writeback bandwidth budget to 640MB/s while maintaining the 1280MB/s access budget.
-Figure 14(b) shows the result.
-As we can see that using writeback regulation, the write traffic is regulated at 640MB/s while the reads are still regulated at 1280MB/s.
-This helps to reduce the peak rate at which writes are issued to the shared memory while maintaining the same budget for the read traffic.
+We see that although we have not set the writeback budget, the write accesses to the LLC are regulated at the same level as the read accesses.
+We run another test in which we set the writeback bandwidth budget at 640MB/s while maintaining the 1280MB/s budget for the cache misses.
+The result is show in Figure14(b).
+We see that using writeback regulation, the write accesses are regulated at 640MB/s while the reads are still regulated at 1280MB/s.
+This helps to reduce the peak rate at which writes are issued to the shared memory while maintaining the same threshold for the read accesses.